Dark Matter-Induced Low-Mass Gap Black Hole Echoing LVK Observations: Dark matter capture rate in the star body

-In this section, we follow the calculations presented in ~\cite{Gould:1987ir,Jungman:1995df,Acevedo:2020gro,Ray:2023auh}.
-For the dark matter (DM) velocity distribution, we assume a Maxwell-Boltzmann distribution in the galactic frame, as given in Eq.(\ref{eq:MBdistribution}).
+where $v_0$ is taken to be the circular velocity $v_{\text{cir}}$ in the halo, which should also be the virial velocity $v_{\text{vir}}$ according to Virial Theorem.
+When considering a star moving at velocity $\vec{v}_{\rm star}$ relative to the galactic center, the DM velocity in the star's frame requires adjustment through a Galilean transformation.
+Moreover, as DM particles approach the surface of the star, they experience acceleration due to the gravitational potential.
+For a DM particle with velocity $\vec{u}$ at infinity in the star's frame, its velocity upon entering the stellar region becomes $v^2 = |\vec{u}|^2 + v_e^2$.

 We consider a star velocity $|\vec{v}_{\rm star}| = v_0$ within the galactic frame.
-Consequently, the velocity distribution of DM particles at infinitely far in the star frame can be derived through a Galilean transformation, denoted as $f(u)$:
+Consequently, the velocity distribution of DM particles at infinitely far in the star frame, $f(u)$, can be derived through a Galilean transformation of Eq.~(\ref{eq:MBdistribution}), which gives

 where $\phi$ is the isotropic angle between the dark matter velocity $\vec{v}_{\text{gf}}$ in the galactic frame and the star's velocity ${\vec{v}_{\rm star}}$, in the galactic frame.
 The term $v_{\text{gf}}$ satisfies the Galilean transformation: